olimiemma/CLASS-GROUP-RANDOm-ASSIGNER/README.md

 # Random Group Assignment Scripts

 This repository contains two Python scripts for randomly assigning students into groups.
 These scripts are useful for educators, event organizers, or anyone who needs to quickly and fairly divide a set of individuals into groups.
+I created this while in Visual Design class and we needed to create groups, but people were finding issues because we all didnt really know each other.
+So I suggested to the proff that we randomly assign the groups, to which I created this script to do so and we managed to solve the group asign problem:)

 ## Scripts